-Copyright for books is necessary for minimum safeguard of the author’s book rights over their work, thus protecting and rewarding the creativity of the author.
-However registration is not necessary.
-If you would like to copyright your book, we explain the process of ‘How to copyright a book in India?’
+Book copyright is necessary to safeguard the author’s book rights over their work, thus protecting and rewarding the author’s creativity.
+However, registration is not needed.
+If you want to copyright your book, we explain the process of ‘How to copyright a book in India?’

-6. How long does a copyright for books last?
+6. How long does the copyright for books last?

 - The author or the person holding the copyright may permit its partners or subscribers to distribute the information.

 8. When can I use work by another author without permission?

 All rights of the author are reserved for copyright.
 Only in certain conditions are some exemptions given

 - For judicial proceedings

 - Performance by an amateur club or society for a non-paying audience